About

 Roman Imperial Portraits Database

-Welcome on Wednesday, 24 April, 2024 at 18:06:13
+Welcome on Wednesday, 20 November, 2024 at 22:46:41

 The dataset presented here includes sculptural portraits of Roman emperors (mostly carved from marble or casted in bronze) that were collected for the purposes of analyzing the representation of Roman emperors in freestanding sculpture.